eventide-project/docs/user-guide/writers/README.md

 There are two layers of writers:

-- The [messaging writer](./messaging-writer.md) converts messages to raw message data, and then delegates to the message store writer to coordinate the writing to the database
+- The [message writer](./message-writer.md) converts messages to raw message data, and then delegates to the message data writer to write to the database
-- The [message store writer](./message-store-writer.md) writes message data to the message store
+- The [message data writer](./message-data-writer.md) writes raw message data to the message store